The Ultimate Guide to Different UK Start-up & Scaleup Funding

 Starting up or scale-up a business isn’t easy.
 Finance is one hurdle that some companies struggle to overcome.
 Without adequate finance, your company is limited in what it can do.
 If you’ve got your eyes set on starting or scaling a business in the UK, you need to know what funding options are available to you.

-Access to capital is an issue every business will face at some stage in its development and growth.
+Access to capital is an issue every business founder will face at some stage in its development and growth.
 The good news is that there is a wide array of funding avenues for you to choose from.
 Whatever your business model is, there’s a funding opportunity out there that will work for you.

 Our guide takes you through different start-up and scale-ups funding options available to businesses in the UK.
 We’re looking at each type of funding, who they’re aimed at, and the benefits of each.